 If you want to ensure that you are not missing anything that will help you in accomplishing your goals, you need to plan and organize your day or even your projects in advance—and this is by creating a to-do list.
 In making an effective to-do list, the key is writing down your goals, from the most important to the least important, and breaking down each goal into small tasks.
 These small tasks are the actions you need to accomplish for you to meet your goal.
 Your to-do list will help you plan your actions and get things done step by step.
 So it is important that you don’t skip creating your to-do list and sticking to it.

 Letting the “urgent” overtake the “important.”

 Now that we have discussed the importance of making a to-do list, another related challenge to this is distinguishing “urgent” from “important” activities.
 What is the difference between these two?

 Distractions are time killers.
 Letting your mind wander to unimportant things makes you less focused and less productive.
 Minimizing and eliminating distractions is not an easy task because distractions are all around us.
-Television, our apps and gadgets are constantly wrestling for our attention.
+Television, our apps, and gadgets are constantly wrestling for our attention.
 We can manage these distractions by:

 Ready to move up in your career?
-Advance your skills with 30 days FREE of All Access Pass and learn from over 1,000 online video courses.
 Click here to get started.